Nelitarnia/WO3U-speedrun-guide/character-notes.md

 ### Average angled glitch

-She can bypass thin obstacles by using her sprint attack.
+She can bypass thin obstacles while angled by using her sprint attack.

 ### Average infinite jump

 Her air special is rather slow, but it lets her hover in place as a part of an infinite jump chain.

+### Average combat setup

+Her EX causes damaging projectiles to fall from the sky for around 5 seconds while she is free to move and do attacks.
+It might help to prepare for a fight somewhere, although I would assume the damage from the falling projectiles is largely inconsistent.

 ### Neutral L-stick bug

-Her regular air attack has a [neutral L-stick bug](https://github.com/Nelitarnia/WO3U-speedrun-guide/blob/main/WO3U-speedrun-guide.md#Neutral-L-stick-bugs) and it can gain extreme forward Speed (rivalling Zuo Ci) if you do it from a running jump and leave L-stick neutral.
-It's somewhat hard to utilize effectively, though, since you need a lot of starting height to really benefit from the glitchy momentum.
+Her regular air attack has a [neutral L-stick bug](https://github.com/Nelitarnia/WO3U-speedrun-guide/blob/main/WO3U-speedrun-guide.md#Neutral-L-stick-bugs) and it can gain extreme forward velocity (rivalling Zuo Ci) if you do it from a running jump and leave L-stick neutral.
+It's somewhat hard to utilize effectively, though, since you need a lot of starting height to really benefit from the glitchy speed.
 The attack falls down fairly fast and Cai Wenji doesn't have double jump either, making it a bit more arduous to setup.
 Also, you only gain super speed on vsync 30.

 ### Other notes

 Her air charge attack features a flashy looking somersault through the air.
 Unfortunately, most of its apparent height gain is fake, so it can't be used in Save & Quit infinite jumps very effectively.

-It looks like Cai Wenji gets a buff from her EX-attack, but I'm not sure what kind of an effect it actually has.
+Cai Wenji gains an aura around her after doing her EX.
+I'm not sure if this is an actual buff, or if it's just an indication that

 ## Hanzo Hattori